Sarah Paulson Reveals What She Really Thinks of Those Adele Look-Alike Comparisons

 "I was on Twitter and I just happened to be scrolling through and it said Sarah Paulson is trending," she recalled.
 "I was like, 'Wait, what?'"

-Paulson soon realized it was "the Adele thing again" and acknowledged this wasn't the first time followers had said the two look similar.
+Paulson soon realized it was "the Adele thing again" and said this wasn't the first time followers had claimed the two look similar.

 "Listen, I'll take it," she said.
 "I mean, what I wish they were comparing was my talent to her talent and saying that mine was as great as hers, which quite honestly they can't say because no one's talent is as great as hers, which is really irritating.
 But I'll take looking like her.
 Man, she's a beauty.
 So, sure.
 Great.
 Give it to me.
 I'll take it."